Immiora/the-narrow/wiki/quests/SessionLog.md

 Our father was intercepted by a large force of 30 armed Danyer men.
 Likely taken to Suncrest castle.

 We all meet up downstairs.
-We have an uncle Gavon.
+We have uncle Gavon.
 Loyal but not sociable.
 Irina sent a message to request parley to Suncrest.
 The idea is to parley with the four of us + our uncle Gavin at Oxbow on the third day at dawn.

 Letter from the Berrogar family to Lady Helena Dainyr: